snehasi/test_bench/exercise/livedoc/webapp/views/consent.md

 in our software prototype.

 The results of these research studies will not be of any use to you, and you will not be told individual results.
-If you like to receive the final study report, you are free to ask us for it.
+If you like to receive the final study trackerrt, you are free to ask us for it.

 If you have any questions about your rights as a research participant, please contact